nmacknight/16sCommunityAnalysis/Step 5 - EVE.md

 Originally built for RNAseq analysis, this pipeline applies the EVE Model to microbial abundances rather than gene counts.
 This will allow for the identification of lineage-specific and phylosymbiotic bacteria in a formal, scalable, and replicable manner.

 This analysis is a new approach to microbial ecology research that deserves emphasizing.
-Common investigations in coral research compare differential abundance and diversity, few look at networks, and it requires a decade of research to anecdotally classify bacteria as "species-specific".
+Common investigations in coral research compare differential abundance and diversity, few look at networks, and it has required about a decade of research to anecdotally classify bacteria as "species-specific".

 This model allows for formal and scalable identification of these species-specific bacteria and the implications of these co-evolved bacteria allow researchers to address emerging questions and historical questions we havent previously had the accurate tools to address inclduing:

+It is worth emphasizing, this model allows us to now identify empircally supported evidence that addresses long standing theories in microbial ecology.

-- Identification of the Core Microbiome
+- Identification of the Core Microbiome (lineage-specific bacteria are empirically supported bacteria of the core microbiome)
-- Host-Microbe Co-evolution
+- Host-Microbe Co-evolution (Some coral lineages will notably possess more/less of these lineage-specific bacteria)
-- Integral Members of Microbial Networks
+- Integral Members of Microbial Networks (Central/Hub bacteria with a lineage-speific signature)
-- Preventative Mediators of Dysbiosis
+- Preventative Mediators of Dysbiosis (Co-evolved bacteria when they are retained/enriched during disturbances)
-- The Microbiome's Evolutionary Constraints
+- The Microbiome's Evolutionary Constraints (The Pathobiome - Lineage-specific bacteria associated with susceptibility)
-- Evolved Holobiont Dependence Differences among Hosts
+- Evolved Holobiont Dependence Differences among Hosts (Is the microbiome equally relevant at mitiginating disturbances?
+Not always or equally across coral lineages and this helps us evaluate that holobiont dependence.)

 With the EVE model, we can investigate these topics, whereas before the methods to do so have been missing or not satisfying the consitency we aim for.